avigailvantu/UDM2021/class11/Assignment3.md

     a.
 January - April 2013
     b.
 January - April 2019
 Hint: use a reducer to extract the **mean** value for these 3 months.
-3.Create a new image which reflects the following calculation:
+3. Create a new image which reflects the following calculation:
      The share of 2019's NTL in 2013 NTL
 Hint: Use a mathematical expression.
 Divide each pixel in (b) with its respective pixels in (a)
 4. Clip the data to the Singapore polygon.